-Appeal from a Decision of the United States Tax Court
+Appeal from the Decision of the United States Tax Court

-August 7, 1998
+September 28, 1998

-Before JONES, SMITH, and STEWART, Circuit Judges.
-JERRY E. SMITH, Circuit Judge:
+Before DeMOSS, PARKER, and DENNIS, Circuit Judges.

+PER CURIAM:

-Joseph Gajda, who files tax returns jointly with his wife Lillian Gajda, appeals the Tax Court's summary judgment on Joseph's claim that \$91,690 of income received upon his resignation from employment constituted payment on account of sickness or personal injury excludable under section 104(a)(2) of the Internal Revenue Code.
-Because the pleadings demonstrate that the employer offered the payment in lieu of damages and not to settle a claim for personal injury, we affirm.
+Petitioner Neil D. Lubart appeals the Tax Court's summary judgment against him on his claim that \$74,985 of income received upon his resignation constituted payment on account of sickness or personal injury excludable under section 104(a)(2) of the Internal Revenue Code.
+Because the allegations in the pleadings demonstrate that IBM offered the payment in lieu of damages and not to settle a claim for personal injury, we affirm.

-Gajda was an engineer employed with International Business Machines Corp. ("IBM") for thirty-two years.
-At some point in 1993, he became eligible to participate in IBM's Modified and Extended Individual Transition Option Program ("ITO II"), which had been implemented as part of IBM's effort to reduce the size of its workforce and was offered to all employees who met certain age and job category requirements.
+Lubart was a successful engineer employed with International

+Business Machines Corp.
+(IBM) until 1992.
+At some point in 1992, Lubart became eligible to participate in IBM's Modified and Extended Individual Transition Option Program (ITO II).
+This program was implemented as part of IBM's effort to reduce the size of its workforce and was offered to all employees who met certain age and job category requirements.
+Under the voluntary program, employees could choose to accept a lump sum payment in return for their voluntary resignation and release of all potential claims against IBM arising out of their employment or its termination.

-Under the voluntary program, employees could choose to accept a lump-sum payment in return for their voluntary resignation and release of all potential claims against IBM arising out of their employment or its termination.
-The agreement provided, in relevant part, that Gajda agreed to release International Business Machines corporation (hereinafter, IBM), from all claims, demands, actions or liabilities you may have against IBM of whatever kind, including but not limited to those which are related to your employment with IBM or the termination of that employment.
-You agree this also releases from liability IBM's agents, directors, officers, employees, representatives, successors and assigns (hereinafter "those associated with IBM").
+The agreement provided, in relevant part, that Lubart agreed as follows:

+to release International Business Machines corporation (hereinafter, IBM), from all claims, demands, actions or liabilities you may have against IBM of whatever kind, including but not limited to those which are related to your employment with IBM or the termination of that employment.
+You agree this also releases from liability directors, officers, IBM's agents, employees, representatives, successors and assigns (hereinafter "those associated with IBM").
 You agree that you have executed this release on your own behalf, and also on behalf of any heirs, agents, representatives, successors and assigns that you may have now or in the future.
 You also agree that this release covers but is not limited to claims arising from the Age Discrimination in Employment Act of 1967, as amended, Title VII of the Civil Rights Act of 1964, as amended, and any other federal or state law dealing with discrimination in employment on the basis of sex, race, national origin, religion, disability or age.
 You also agree that this release includes claims based on theories of contract or tort, whether based on common law or otherwise.